mdefenders/it-works-on-my-machine/README.md

 - **Pinning reusable workflows** to tagged versions (`@vX`) instead of using the `dev` reference.
 - **Job failures** Sevurity vulnerabilties haven't been fixed to demonstrate job reporting and failures handling.
 - **on_create** triggers intentionally not implemented because of the service behavior.

-In a real word scenario a wrapper action may be created to route on create calls proper way.
+> In a real word scenario a
+> wrapper action may be created to route on create calls proper way.

+- **Reusable workflows** with embedded Bash scripts were used for logic isolation and reuse due to:

+    - The lack of suitable, trustworthy community GitHub Actions that fit the required use cases
+    - The overhead of creating fully-fledged custom Actions was out of scope for this testing assignment

+> **Real-world recommendation:** For production-grade pipelines, it's recommended to implement custom GitHub Actions
+> with proper testing suites and documentation.
+This helps reduce the number of jobs, improves maintainability, and
+> reserves separate jobs mainly for true parallelism or environment-specific logic.

 ## Architecture & Design